 This course discusses the theory and operation of aircraft systems.
 Topics include heating ventilation and air conditioning, oxygen and pressurization, fire detection, anti-icing and deicing, pilot static system, instruments and fuel system.
 There is also a comprehensive study of engine operations, performance and systems, required maintenance records and manufacturers' service information.
-Prerequisite: FLT110.
-FLT110L
+Prerequisite: FLT110, FLT110L aviation operations in a professional and safe manner.
+The role of safety programs in management is also discussed.